 The Character of the Retail village should be inspired by the open-air neighborhood shopping districts typical to the Bay Area.
 These districts are typified by simple facades with ample glazing, clerestory windows, awnings and shade structures.
-Recommended materials, colors and plant palettes are similar to the residential guidelines and are contained in Appendix A. The photo references on the following two pages show the features showing appropriate character for the retail buildings.
+Recommended materials, colors and plant palettes are similar to the residential guidelines and are contained in Appendix x and the photo references on these pages are meant to convey the general features which convey character.

-Figure 1.5- 'Principal Drive' Conceptual Section
+Figure 1.5- 'Main Street' Conceptual Section

-Figure 1.6- Facade Treatments, Architectural Elements,

-This example of Retail Village Conceptual Layout is intended to show compliance with the design objectives of a 'Principal Drive' and 'Plaza'.
-Actual site and building configuration may vary.
+Figure 1.6- Facade Treatments, Architectural Elements, Example of Conceptual Layout, this example plan intended to show compliance with the design objectives of a 'Main St' and 'Plaza', actual site and building configuration may vary.